matthewlhchiu/matthewlhchiu.github.io/ppe.md

 permalink: /ppe/
 ---
 # Philosophy, Politics and Economics
-Studying the Philosophy, Politics and Economics degree at the LSE was an intriguing and eye-opening educational experience.
-I am fortunate to have had the opportunity of learning about the great disciplines for understanding individuals and societies, but also about everything in between.
+Studying philosophy, politics and economics at LSE has been an intriguing and eye-opening educational journey.
+Through the degree, I've learned (and continue to gain) insights about the "Great Disciplines" for understanding individuals and societies, but also about everything in between.

 Amongst other topics, I have written (read: speculated) about:
 - the infamous [Sleeping Beauty problem](https://en.wikipedia.org/wiki/Sleeping_Beauty_problem) in formal epistemology (I'm a thirder!)
-- why Karl Marx's "dictatorship of the proletariat", a transitionary state prior to communism, could be viable
+- the viability of Karl Marx's "dictatorship of the proletariat", a transitionary state prior to communism
-- how sovereign wealth funds can help curtail the tragic "resource curse"
+- how sovereign wealth funds might mitigate the tragic "resource curse" affecting resource-rich countries
-- the decline of Schumpeterian creative destruction for explaining low GDP growth
+- how a decline in [creative destruction](https://en.wikipedia.org/wiki/Creative_destruction) can explain low GDP growth in the U.S.

 I'd love to discuss these ideas (and more) over a coffee with you!